pyrogn/HiveHelper_on_PySpark/README.md

 ## Features
 1. Getting info about a table based on primary key and NULL values in columns
-2. Comparing a table with a reference table by PK
+2. Comparing a table with a reference table by Primary Key (PK)
 3. Getting info about schemas and tables in a schema.
 Cleaning old tables.
 4. Validating and getting stats on a table.
 5. Simplifying operations like reading, writing Hive tables.